“The key to success in business is really pretty simple: make a better product for a better price.”

 Frank Stronach’s work ethic and business acumen turned a garage-based tool and die shop into one of the world’s largest and most successful automotive suppliers.
 Stronach was born in 1932 in Styria, Austria.
 He left school at 14 to apprentice as a tool and die maker and, in 1954, left his homeland for North America.
 His first job was washing dishes at a hospital and eventually he moved to Toronto, Ontario, where he found work as a toolmaker.

 In 2008, Magna became the largest automotive parts supplier in North America with annual sales of over $20 billion.
-The company Frank Stronach founded in a rented garage now employs more than 172,000 people at over 450 manufacturing and R&D centers in 28 countries.
+At the time of his induction, the company Frank Stronach started in a rented garage employed 172,000 people in more than 450 manufacturing and R&D centers in 28 countries.